desousamario85/MyOfficeSpace/README.md

+# Overview
+My Office Space is a site where hybrid work is the new norma.
+People has move to remote locations, starting new business and etc.
+My Office Space allows people to rent an office space when they want, which means they don't pay for used office space.

+The site is a work in progress and require many more enhancements which will be completed in the future. it offer the basic functions where a user can book a space and delete when needed.

+Link to live site https://myofficespace.herokuapp.com

 ## Data model

 The data modal design was to keep it simple to create an MVP application which could be expanded in future.